Lord & Taylor Building: Features

 The building was designed with several features that enabled the store to function efficiently.
 For instance, ramps led from 38th and 39th Streets to a receiving/delivery dock in the building's basement, obviating the need for delivery trucks to load and unload cargo on the street.
 Additionally, the displays in the store's front windows were located on small elevators, which could be lowered into the basement whenever the displays had to be changed.
 There were several conveyor systems and dumbwaiters that could move products from the basement to the shipping department or customers.
 A packaging department was located on the eighth floor.

 The above-ground floors were connected via 20 passenger elevators, seven staircases, and numerous freight elevators and conveyor systems.
 Lord & Taylor was considered the first department store to have installed elevators, though it is unclear whether the Fifth Avenue flagship was the first Lord & Taylor store with elevators.
 On the walls outside the passenger elevator landings on each floor, there were lighted arrows that indicated each elevator's direction of travel; at the time of the building's construction, this was still an uncommon feature.

 There were no retail areas on the tenth floor, which instead contained a food court with restaurants that could collectively seat 500 people.
 The dining areas were named after their theming: the Adam style Wedgewood Room, the Chinese-themed Mandarin Room, and the Italian villa-themed Loggia.
 Other customer amenities included a concert hall within the seventh-floor music department, and restrooms, telephones, and travel counters on the fifth floor.
 There was also a "manicure parlor for men" as well as a mechanical horse ride.
 Employee amenities were also built into the design of the building.
 There was a gym, solarium, and dental and medical departments on the 11th floor, while other floors contained dining rooms and a men's smoking area.
 A plaque, commemorating 68 Lord & Taylor employees who died in wars, was hung on the wall just inside the entrance.
+After Amazon renovated the building in 2023, it contained a dog run, dining room, and roof terrace.
+In addition, Amazon added a food hall named Shaver Hall, which was designed by Icrave and included wood decorations, metallic accents, and jewel-like colors.